wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/publish-share-chatbot.md

 ## Task 3: Approve the chatbot as admin

 If you have the admin login for your tenant, you can play the role of the admin and approve your app.
-If, you're working in a shared tenant read along but don't perform the steps.
+If you're working in a shared tenant, read along but don't perform the steps.

 1. Open a new browser tab and navigate to the Microsoft Teams admin center: https://admin.teams.microsoft.com/dashboard